Find Trade Colleges

 $13,626 Avg Student Debt

 Our 2023 rankings named San Juan College the best school in New Mexico for trade school students working on their associate degree.
-Located in Farmington, New Mexico, the medium-sized public school handed out 595 associate degree awards in 2021-2022.
+This medium-sized public school is located in Farmington, New Mexico, and it awarded 595 associate degrees in 2021-2022.

-You may have the opportunity to take online classes at SJC.
+Depending on your major, you may be able to take online classes at SJC.
 During the 2020-2021 year, about 59% of the undergraduates at the school took at least one online course.

 204 Total Awards